The gravitational Compton amplitude at third post-Minkowskian order: The Compton Amplitude at Third Post Minkowskian Order

+See fig.~\ref{fig:MIs} for a diagrammatic representation.
 To solve the master integrals, we use the method of differential equations \cite{Kotikov:1990kg,Bern:1993kr,Remiddi:1997ny,Gehrmann:1999as,Henn:2013pwa}.
-Concretely, we find a canonical basis of master integrals \cite{Henn:2013pwa} which allows one to easily integrate the differential equations order-by-order in $\eps$.
-We fix the boundary constants for the three lowest sectors by directly computing the integral in the forward-scattering limit, $x\to 0$.
-The boundary constants for the top sector are fixed by imposing that the amplitude be free of all spurious singularities except the Newtonian $x^2$ pole (see the discussion around eq. \eqref{eq:SingSub}).
-More details on our procedure can be found in appendices \ref{app:DEs} and \ref{app:Boundaries}.
-Our master integrals, $\eps$-expanded to the requisite order, are\footnote{Since $K_3 = K_2$ and $K_6 = K_5$, our master integral basis is, in principle, overdetermined.} {\allowdisplaybreaks } We have chosen to define the combinations
+Concretely, we find a canonical basis of master integrals \cite{Henn:2013pwa} which allows us to easily integrate the required integration-by-parts differential equations that appear in the calculation order-by-order in $\eps$.
+We fix the boundary constants for the three lowest sectors by directly determining the limit of the integrals as $x\to 0$, which is the forward-scattering limit.
+The boundary constants for the top sector are fixed by imposing that the amplitude be free of all backward scattering singularities as $x\to 1$ and of higher power singularities $x^{-m}$, $m\geq 3$.
+More details on our procedure and integral results can be found in the appendices.

-as they occur often in the integrals and the amplitude itself.
-We also need the order $\eps^1$ pieces of the cut double box integrals $K_7$ and $K_8$ but, as these expressions are quite large and contain a lot of redundant information, we have relegated them to eq \eqref{eq:the-missing-box-pieces} in appendix \ref{app:DEs}.\\[5pt] Inserting the master integrals into eq. \eqref{eq:amplitude-MI-expansion}, we immediately observe the correct exponentiation of the IR divergences of the amplitude \cite{Weinberg:1965nx},

-where $\bar\epsilon = 2 G M \omega$ is the Weinberg factor and also, coincidentally, the main parameter in the Teukolsky solution\footnote{We use the notation $\bar{\epsilon}$ to distinguish the expansion parameter in the Teukolsky solution from the $\epsilon$ used in dimensional regularization.}, and $\mathcal{M}^\text{1PM}$ and $\mathcal{M}^\text{2PM}$ are exactly as given in \cite{Bjerrum-Bohr:2025bqg}.
-This constitutes the first check of our result.
-The IR finite part of the amplitude, written in terms of the transcendental functions appearing in the master integrals, is given by {\allowdisplaybreaks with the coefficients, } The imaginary part of $\mathcal{M}_\text{fin}^\text{3PM}$ consists of the terms with $d_5$, $d_9$ and $d_\text{Im}$.
-We already noted that the amplitude obeys the correct IR exponentiation.
-The poles at $x\to1$ and $x\to1/\sqrt{2}$ are spurious and originate in the tensor and IBP reduction, with the only physical pole being the Newtonian pole at $x\to 0$ (although see the discussion surrounding eq. \eqref{eq:SingSub}.)
-We have also compared our result with the authors of \cite{Haddad:2026}, where we find complete agreement.